Akash1684/Shut-it-Down/README.md

 How many times you just doze off with your System remained open???

-Here is the implementation of shutdown scheduler (**Windows Users**) designed using JAVA Swing and System Calls.
+Here is an desktop application that schedules shutdown (**Windows Users**) designed using JAVA Swing and implemeneted using System Calls.

 How it Works!!
 ---